-Entities must use the asset and liability line titles on the numbered lines shown in the Template below.
+Entities should use the asset and liability line titles on the numbered lines shown in the Template below.
 If a line title is not applicable to an entity, the line title should not be used.
-If a line title is immaterial to an entity, the entity must do one of the following: (1) use the numbered line title with the immaterial amount presented, (2) present the immaterial amount in the numbered line title as a discrete component under Other Assets or Other Liabilities, or (3) disclose the amount for the numbered line title under Other Assets or Other Liabilities.
-Line titles for Cash and Other Monetary Assets and Federal Employee and Veteran Benefits Payable, which are marked with an asterisk () in the Template, may be modified to delete portions that are not applicable.
+If a line title is immaterial to an entity, the entity must do one of the following: (1) use the numbered line title with the immaterial amount presented; (2) present the immaterial amount in the numbered line title as a discrete component under Other Assets or Other Liabilities; or (3) disclose in the notes the amount for the numbered line title under Other Assets or Other Liabilities.
+Line titles for Cash and Other Monetary Assets and Federal Employee and Veteran Benefits Payable, which are marked with an asterisk (\) in the Template, may be modified to delete portions that are not applicable.

 An entity may disaggregate a required line title into two or more entity-specific line titles.
 The detail must sum to the total that would otherwise be required for the numbered line item.
-See the unnumbered line detail under Line 9, "Accounts receivable, net;" Line 17, "Other Assets;" and Line 37, "Other Liabilities;" as examples.
+See the unnumbered line detail under Line 9, Accounts receivable, net; Line 16, Other Assets; and Line 36, Other Liabilities; as examples.